microsoft/vscode-docs/release-notes/latest.md

 We now show breakpoints in a more intuitive way:

-* A blue circle represents an active breakpoint.
+* A blue filled circle represents an active breakpoint.
-* A gray circle represents a disabled breakpoint.
+* A gray filled circle represents a disabled breakpoint.
-* An empty gray circle represents a breakpoint which did not get verified during a debug session.
+* A gray hollow circle represents a breakpoint which could not be successfully registered with the debugger.
+For languages that are transpiled to JavaScript this could for example mean that source maps are missing or invalid.

 ![debug breakpoints](images/December/debug-breakpoints.png)